 CHICAGO — The library is a vital information hub and resource provider every single day, and that’s doubly true when calamity strikes.
 In fact, libraries’ designation as “essential community functions” during disasters is now encoded in U.S. law.
 Engaging as a partner in planning and preparedness will build much-needed community support should disaster strike, and even a basic plan will also save library workers time and stress later on.

 CHICAGO – As the nation celebrates Library Card Sign-up Month this September, a new report from the Public Library Association (PLA) details how libraries are further extending their technology services and resources in the face of pandemic limitations.
 The 2020 Public Library Technology Survey report provides the most current and complete picture of how libraries serve as digital equity hubs.

 CHICAGO — As the nation begins recovery from the COVID-19 pandemic, millions of people are seeking opportunities to build skills, find and improve job prospects, and prepare for in-demand careers.
 Public libraries are stepping up to meet these needs with expanded services and strengthened workforce collaborations.
 The Public Library Association (PLA) will showcase this work in the Public Libraries: Partners in Workforce Development free webinar series starting August 19, 2021.

 ALA urges libraries to register as partners

-WASHINGTON - The American Library Association (ALA) is pleased to announce that it has joined National Voter Registration Day (NVRD) as a premier partner for 2020.
-ALA encourages libraries to sign up to participate in this important event, culminating in a nation-wide day of action on September 22, 2020.
+The American Library Association (ALA) is pleased to announce that it has again joined with NonProfit Vote as a premier partner for National Voter Registration Day 2021.
+ALA encourages libraries to sign up to participate in this important event, culminating in a nation-wide day of action on September 28, 2021.